-In the final stage, following the End-to-End optical design, we fix the optical lens and further refine the network to achieve optimal output quality.
+In the final stage, following the end-to-end optical design, we fix the optical lens and further refine the network to achieve optimal output quality.
 Specifically, we simulate the entire dataset across all training depths and persist with the network training.
 Additionally, we introduce variations in the optical parameters to model and counter potential challenges stemming from registration inaccuracies in the polynomial-aspheric surface and potential inconsistencies during lens manufacturing.
 This approach aims to fortify our network's resilience against such deviations, enhancing the robustness of our proposed models.
 Comprehensive details are provided in Supplementary Note 5.

 To evaluate the imaging performance of our EDoF lens, we calculate the average PSNR and SSIM scores on 100 test images at various depths ranging from 10 cm to 10 m.
 For comparison, we use the classical lens as the baseline and also design another lens by placing a deep-learned cubic plate at the aperture position.
 Each lens is paired with a reconstruction network of the same architecture.
-In terms of imaging performance, the classical imaging lens exhibits a significant depth-of-field effect (Fig. 2e, blue dashed line).
-In contrast, the deep-learned EDoF lens delivers a more uniform imaging performance across a broad depth range (Fig. 2e, red and orange dashed line), despite the raw captures being blurry.
-The MTF curves for EDoF and classical lenses without reconstruction at in-focus and out-of-focus depths are shown in Fig. 2f.
+In terms of imaging performance, the classical imaging lens exhibits a significant depth-of-field effect (Fig. 2d, blue dashed line).
+In contrast, the deeplearned EDoF lens delivers a more uniform imaging performance across a broad depth range (Fig. 2d, orange and green dashed lines), despite the raw captures being blurry.
+The MTF curves for EDoF and classical lenses without reconstruction at in-focus and out-of-focus depths are shown in Fig. 2e.
 Our deep-learned EDoF lens demonstrates a more depth-invariant imaging performance at out-of-focus depths in raw captures, compared to the classical lens, aligning with our quantitative evaluation of the testing dataset.
+A comprehensive comparison between the cubic plate EDoF lens and the hybrid surface EDoF lens is provided in Supplementary Note 5.4.

 After post-processing, the reconstruction network improves the image quality for all three lenses.
-However, it is unable to eliminate the depth-of-field effect in the classical lens (Fig. 2e, blue line), indicating that the reconstruction network is focus-dependent and cannot adequately restore out-of-focus images.
-Both our EDoF lens and the cubic plate lens enable the network to generate clear images across all depths (Fig. 2, red and orange lines).
+However, it is unable to eliminate the depth-of-field effect in the classical lens (Fig. 2d, blue line), indicating that the reconstruction network is focus-dependent and cannot adequately restore out-of-focus images.
+Both our EDoF lens and the cubic plate lens enable the network to generate clear images across all depths (Fig. 2d, orange and green lines).
 However, the cubic plate lens yields inferior output quality, due to the introduction of an additional optical element that causes more optical aberrations.
-In many real-world scenarios, the inclusion of an extra optical element is typically unfeasible due to space constraints.
-Zoomed patches of the reconstructed images are shown in Fig. 2g.
+In many realworld scenarios, the inclusion of an extra optical element is typically unfeasible due to space constraints.
+Zoomed patches of the reconstructed images are shown in Fig. 2f.
 The results from the deep-learned EDoF lens closely resemble the ground-truth object images across various depths and preserve essential details.
 In contrast, while the reconstruction results of the classical lens at 20 cm are close to the ground truth, those at 10 cm and 10 m contain significant artifacts, with fine details absent.
-Quantitative simulation and reconstruction results are provided in Table2.
-Our EDoF lens achieves the highest or second-highest reconstruction scores at all three depths (10 cm, 20 cm, and 10 m).
-Additional evaluations can be also found in Supplementary Figs. S15, S16, and S17.
+Quantitative simulation and reconstruction results are provided in Table 2.
+Our EDoF lens achieves the highest or secondhighest reconstruction scores at all three depths (10 cm, 20 cm, and 10 m).
+Additional evaluations can also be found in Supplementary Figs. S15, S16, and S17.